zmcartor/homestead-guide/source/account-management.rst

 ..
 Warning:: **Remember your passwords and `backup your keyfiles <backup-and-restore-accounts>`_.** In order to send transactions from an account, including sending ether, you must have BOTH the keyfile and the password.
 Be absolutely sure to have a copy of your keyfile AND remember the password for that keyfile, and store them both as securely as possible.
 There are no escape routes here; lose the keyfile or forget your password and all your ether is gone.
 It is NOT possible to access your account without a password and there is no *forgot my password* option here.
 Do not forget it.

-Using ``geth account new``
+Using ``gexp account new``
 --------------------------------------------------------------------------------

-Once you have the geth client installed, creating an account is merely a case of executing the ``geth account new`` command in a terminal.
+Once you have the gexp client installed, creating an account is merely a case of executing the ``gexp account new`` command in a terminal.

-Note that you do not have to run the geth client or sync up with the blockchain to use the ``geth account`` command.
+Note that you do not have to run the gexp client or sync up with the blockchain to use the ``gexp account`` command.

 .. code-block:: Bash

-  $ geth account new
+  $ gexp account new

     Your new account is locked with a password.
 Please give a password.
 Do not forget this password.
     Passphrase: